Venezuelan Supreme Court Judge Denounces Maduro Government, Flees To U.S.

 Venezuela's Supreme Court of Justice responded to Zerpa's decision to leave by noting he was being investigated for sexual harassment, lewd acts and psychological violence.

-Zerpa "fled the country, exercising his constitutional right, to avoid justice and so his crimes remain unpunished," said Supreme Court President Maikel Moreno.
-He said the investigation began last November.
+Zerpa "fled the country, exercising his constitutional right, to avoid justice and so his crimes remain unpunished," said Supreme Court President Maikel Moreno, who said the investigation began last November.

-According to a Reuters investigation, Moreno himself was arrested in connection with the homicide of a teenager in 1989 and was defrocked as an appeals court in 2007 for improperly releasing two murder suspects.
+According to a Reuters investigation, Moreno himself was arrested in connection with the homicide of a teenager in 1989 and was defrocked as an appeals court judge in 2007 for improperly releasing two murder suspects.
 "Under Moreno as chief justice, the court proceeded to dismiss every legal challenge to Maduro's authority that has reached the bench," the report stated.

 Zerpa is not the first Venezuelan justice to flee to the United States.
 Former Supreme Court Judge Eladio Aponte Aponte fled in 2012 after accusing the government of corruption.
 Maduro, then the foreign minister, called him a fugitive who "sold his soul."